 Once you're done with all the measuring, you can relax – our siding calculator takes it from there.
 It uses the following formula to estimate the total area of siding:

-- Area is the total area of siding needed.
+- — Total area of siding needed.

 The waste factor accounts for any waste of material that occurs due to trimming or cutoffs.
 It is expressed as a percentage of the net wall area.
-A typical value could be 5-10%; the more complicated the project is, the more waste you are likely to generate.
+A typical value could be -; the more complicated the project is, the more waste you are likely to generate.

-B * H by a factor of two – this will account for the triangular shape of the roof.
+If you're estimating the siding area for a gable, divide the value by a factor of two – this will account for the triangular shape of the roof.

 How much does siding cost?

 To estimate the siding cost, you will need additional information – the unit price of siding.
-It is expressed as the price per unit of area, for example $/ft² or €/m².
+It is expressed as the price per unit area, for example, or .

 The last thing to do is write down the total cost of your project and head straight to a store with construction materials!